 Bosch will have a new man in charge for its third season.
 Daniel Pyne is adding showrunner responsibilities to his job title.
 He has been an executive producer on the series.

 John Mankiewicz will also join the staff of the Amazon series as an executive producer.
-Amazon released a press statement detailing the changes.
+Prime Video released a press statement detailing the changes.
 Check that out below.

 Amazon is excited to announce that Daniel Pyne (Fracture, Alcatraz), an Executive Producer of the Emmy-nominated Amazon Original Series Bosch, is adding showrunner to his job description, taking over day to day duties from Eric Overmyer.
 Overmyer will remain an Executive Producer on Bosch and is taking over showrunner duties on The Man in the High Castle.